 Failure to perform an air brake check will result in an automatic failure of the vehicle inspection test.
 Air brake safety devices vary.
 However, this procedure is designed to see that any safety device operates correctly as air pressure drops from normal to a low air condition.
-For safety purposes, in areas where an incline is present, you will use wheel chocks during the air brake check.
+For safety purposes, you will use wheel chocks during the air brake check.
 The proper procedures for inspecting the air brake system are as follows: